mlml/autovot/README.md

 #### TextGrid file format
 * Saved as text files with .TextGrid extension
 * TextGrids for training must contain a tier with hand measured vot intervals.
 These intervals must have a common text label, such as "vot."
 * TextGrids for testing must contain a tier with window intervals indicating the position the algorithm should begin looking for VOT onset.
-These intervals must have a common text label, such as "pos."
+These intervals must have a common label.
+For best performance the window intervals should:
+	* contain no more than one stop consonant
+	* contain about 50 msec before the beginning of the burst *or*
+	* if only force-aligned segments are available, contain about 30 msec before the beginning of the burst.

 #### Directory format
 User provided directories should be in the autovot master directory.

-See example data & experiment folders.
+*See example data & experiment folders.*

-    Path                        Description/Contents

-    data/train/                 Each embedded folder should contain both TextGrids and corresponding wav files voiced/
+* `data/train/`: Each embedded folder should contain both TextGrids and corresponding wav files
-        voiceless/
-    data/test/                  Each embedded voiced/voiceless folder should contain only TextGrids.
+* `data/test/`: Each embedded voiced/voiceless folder should contain only TextGrids.
-                                Wav files should be in separate folder. voiced/
+	* Wav files should be in separate folder.
-        voiceless/
-        wav/

-    experiments/config/:        Lists of filenames.
-See below for more info. experiments/models/:        Empty.
-This is where classifiers will be stored. experiments/tmp_dir/:      Empty.
+* `experiments/config/`: Lists of filenames.
+See below for more info.
+* `experiments/models/`: Empty.
+This is where classifiers will be stored.
+* `experiments/tmp_dir/`: Empty.
 This is where feature extraction will be stored in Mode 2.

-#### Helper files for generating user's file lists
-Move makeConfigFiles.sh to data/.
-Navigate to this folder and run:

-    $ ./makeConfigFiles.sh

-If successful, a .txt file will be generated for all voiced and voiceless TextGrids and wav files in each train and test directory

 # Getting Started

-**Note:** For a quick-start, skip to the tutorial section below after compiling.
+#### Note: For a quick-start, skip to the tutorial section below after compiling.

 ## Compiling
 ### Compile Audiofile Library